unchCrew/Unch-RVC-Fork/TERMS_OF_USE.md

-# Terms of Use

-## Responsibilities of the User

-By using Applio, you agree to the following responsibilities:

-### 1. Respect Intellectual Property and Privacy Rights

-- Ensure that any audio or material processed through Applio is either owned by you or used with explicit permission from the rightful owner.
-- Respect copyrights, intellectual property rights, and privacy rights of all individuals and entities.

-### 2. Avoid Harmful or Unethical Use

-- Do not use Applio to create or distribute content that harms, defames, or infringes upon the rights of others.
-- Avoid any activities that may violate ethical standards, promote hate speech, or facilitate illegal conduct.

-### 3. Adhere to Local Laws and Regulations

-- Familiarize yourself with and comply with the laws and regulations governing the use of AI, voice transformation tools, and generated content in your jurisdiction.

-## Disclaimer of Liability

-Applio and its contributors disclaim all liability for any misuse or unintended consequences arising from the use of this tool.

-- **No Warranty**: Applio is provided "as is" without any warranty, express or implied.
-- **User Responsibility**: You bear full responsibility for how you choose to use Applio and any outcomes resulting from that use.
-- **No Endorsement**: Applio does not endorse or support any activities or content created with this tool that result in harm, illegal activity, or unethical practices.

-## Permitted Use Cases

-Applio is designed for:

-- **Personal Projects**: Experimentation and creative endeavors for personal enrichment.
-- **Academic Research**: Advancing scientific understanding and education.
-- **Investigative Purposes**: Analyzing data in lawful and ethical contexts.
-- **Commercial Use**: Creating content for commercial purposes, provided that appropriate rights and permissions are obtained and all legal and ethical standards are adhered to.

-## Prohibited Activities

-The following uses are explicitly prohibited:

-- **Harmful Applications**: Generating audio to defame, harm, or manipulate others.
-- **Unauthorized Distribution**: Sharing content that violates copyrights or the rights of others.
-- **Deceptive Practices**: Creating content intended to deceive or defraud others.

-## Training Data

-All official models distributed by Applio have been trained under publicly available datasets such as [VCTK](https://huggingface.co/datasets/IAHispano/Applio-Dataset).
-We strive to maintain transparency and ethical practices in the development and distribution of our tools.

-## Amendments

-Applio reserves the right to modify these terms at any time.
-Continued use of the tool signifies your acceptance of any updated terms.
+# Terms of Use for Unch-RVC-Fork

+Welcome to Unch-RVC-Fork, an open-source voice conversion tool hosted at [https://github.com/unchCrew/Unch-RVC-Fork](https://github.com/unchCrew/Unch-RVC-Fork).
+By accessing, downloading, or using Unch-RVC-Fork, you agree to comply with and be bound by the following Terms of Use.
+Please read these terms carefully.

+## 1. User Responsibilities

+As a user of Unch-RVC-Fork, you agree to the following obligations:

+### 1.1 Respect for Intellectual Property and Privacy
+- Use only audio, data, or materials that you own or have explicit permission to use.
+- Comply with all applicable intellectual property laws, including copyrights, trademarks, and privacy rights of individuals and entities.

+### 1.2 Ethical and Lawful Use
+- Do not use Unch-RVC-Fork to create, process, or distribute content that is harmful, defamatory, deceptive, or infringes on the rights of others.
+- Refrain from using the tool to promote hate speech, discrimination, or illegal activities.

+### 1.3 Compliance with Applicable Laws
+- Ensure your use of Unch-RVC-Fork adheres to all relevant local, national, and international laws and regulations, including those governing AI, voice conversion technologies, and data privacy.

+## 2. Permitted Uses

+Unch-RVC-Fork is intended for the following purposes, provided they are conducted ethically and legally:
+- **Personal Projects**: Creative experimentation and non-commercial personal use.
+- **Academic Research**: Use in educational or research contexts to advance knowledge, adhering to ethical standards.
+- **Investigative Purposes**: Lawful and ethical analysis of audio or data.
+- **Commercial Use**: Creation of content for commercial purposes, provided you have secured all necessary rights, permissions, and licenses, and comply with applicable laws.

+## 3. Prohibited Activities

+The following activities are strictly prohibited:
+- Creating or distributing content intended to deceive, defraud, or harm individuals or entities.
+- Using Unch-RVC-Fork to generate or share audio that violates intellectual property rights or privacy laws.
+- Engaging in any activity that violates ethical standards or applicable laws, including the creation of deepfakes or misleading content for malicious purposes.

+## 4. Training Data

+Unch-RVC-Fork models are trained on publicly available datasets, such as [VCTK](https://huggingface.co/datasets/IAHispano/Applio-Dataset), which adhere to ethical data usage standards.
+The project is committed to transparency in its development and encourages users to verify the provenance of any additional datasets they use with the tool.

+## 5. Disclaimer of Liability

+Unch-RVC-Fork is provided "as is" under the terms of its open-source license (see the [GitHub repository](https://github.com/unchCrew/Unch-RVC-Fork) for details).
+The contributors and maintainers of Unch-RVC-Fork make no warranties and bear no liability for the following:
+- **No Warranty**: The tool is provided without any express or implied warranties, including fitness for a particular purpose or non-infringement.
+- **User Responsibility**: You are solely responsible for your use of Unch-RVC-Fork and any consequences arising from it.
+- **No Endorsement**: The project does not endorse or support any content created with Unch-RVC-Fork that violates these terms, ethical standards, or applicable laws.

+## 6. Modifications to Terms

+The Unch-RVC-Fork team reserves the right to update or modify these Terms of Use at any time.
+Changes will be posted on the [GitHub repository](https://github.com/unchCrew/Unch-RVC-Fork).
+Continued use of Unch-RVC-Fork after any modifications constitutes your acceptance of the updated terms.

+## 7. Contact

+For questions, issues, or contributions related to Unch-RVC-Fork, please refer to the [GitHub repository](https://github.com/unchCrew/Unch-RVC-Fork) or contact the maintainers through the provided channels.

+By using Unch-RVC-Fork, you acknowledge that you have read, understood, and agree to be bound by these Terms of Use.